JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 The central feature of the Leaderboard application is the list of players.
 Without the list of players appearing inside the interface, we can’t build anything else of value.

-<b>#4: Project: To create our first Meteor application, we’ll need to create our first project, and a project is the
+<b>#4: Project:</b>
-self-contained set of files that form the foundation of an application.
+To create our first Meteor application, we’ll need to create our first project, and a project is the self-contained set of files that form the foundation of an application.
 You can use the words “project” and “application” interchangeably, but “project” is better-suited when talking about the application as it’s being developed.